apache/datasketches-website/docs/Community/Downloads.md

 and may not reflect any actual code changes other than a change in the pom.xml to reflect the new dependency.

-If you just want to run Hive and don't require direct access to the <i>incubator-datasketches-java</i> it is recommended that you download the "with-shaded-core.jar", which includes the Hive jar as well as shaded versions of the core jar and memory jar.
-The shading avoids conflicts with other possible versions of core Java and Memory that you might have in your system.

 ### Version History
 Please use GitHub revisions history on the respective component repositories